jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/me/index.md

 - iReport

 In parallel around `2008`, the shopping clubs sprout like mushrooms from the ground, so did Brands4Friends.
-Due to the nature of their marketing, campaign driven model, their servers in canada crashed regularly when the sold some Gucci Article at 50% discount.
+Due to the nature of their marketing, campaign driven model, their servers in canada crashed regularly when they sold some Gucci Article at 50% discount.
 At that time the first version of an high-performance Terracotta driven shop
 cluster was up and running after 3 month, written by 3 developers, no more overselling, no more crashed.
 I was responsible for the entire architecture / development of the shop and later integration in the inventory